-Our conversation then, as well as one I’ve had since, reminded me of another voiced nearly 80-years ago.
+Our conversation then, as well as several we’ve had since, reminded me of another voiced nearly 80-years ago.
 Then also there was a call to step up and take responsibility by not remaining silent.
 I’ll share those thoughts in a moment, plus we’ll delve into my call for us to make better decisions when selecting leaders to represent us, our beliefs and values.

 What character traits are necessary for an individual to serve as an effective and just leader?
 That’s our focus on this edition of “Becoming Today”.

-Yesterday I began by posing what appeared to be a hypothetical question.
+As I mentioned earlier this year I posted what appeared to be a hypothetical question.
 The disturbing thing was, it wasn’t.

 You can read all the details of “What If…?
 It Has!” by clicking here, but in short summary here’s what brought us to today’s topic: